cwinpy/cwinpy/docs/pe/roq/roq.rst

 ================================

 The ROQ likelihood can be used within a search pipeline, i.e., when running ``cwinpy_knope_pipeline`` or ``cwinpy_pe_pipeline``.
-This will required individual prior files be specified for each source being searched for as the default priors will not require an ROQ (it will work will an ROQ, but is not necessary).
-We will perform a search for two pulsars in LIGO O1 data:
+This requires individual prior files to be specified for each source being searched for.
+Here, we will perform a search for three pulsars in LIGO O1 data:

-* the hardware injection, ``PULSAR01``, for which we will "accidentally" heterodyne using a slightly offset sky location and then perform parameter estimation over a small sky patch including the true location;
+* the hardware injections, ``PULSAR01`` and ``PULSAR05``, for which we will "accidentally" heterodyne using a slightly offset sky locations and then perform parameter estimation over a small sky patch including the true location;
 * the pulsar PSR J1932+17, which was an :ref:`outlier<Example: analysis outlier>` in the O1 analysis, for which we will search over a small frequency and frequency derivative range based on expanding the uncertainty given by the electromagnetic timing solution by a factor of 5.